-llue osition Solving customer challenges Productivity improvement through automation/manpower-saving solutions Improvement of quality Solving social challenges Support for technological innovation by improving productivity in the electronic industry ority s and egies Expansion of the businesses for inspection and measurement equipment etc. In the non-SMT area and high-speed mounters and pre- and post-process equipment and systems for PCB mounting factories Market development to increase sales in regions other than China Commercialization of semiconductor manufacturing, 3D mounting, etc.
+Productivity improvement through automation/manpower-saving solutions Improvement of quality areas an strategies propositio

+Support for technological innovation by improving productivity in the electronic industry

+- Expansion of the businesses for inspection and measurement equipment etc. In the non-SMT area and high-speed mounters and pre- and post-process equipment and systems for PCB mounting factories - Market development to increase sales in regions other than China - Commercialization of semiconductor manufacturing, 3D mounting, etc.